 If You'd Treat a Bruise, Why Not Your Broken Heart?

 When you scrape your knee, you clean it.
 When you have a fever, you rest and take medicine.
 When you fracture a bone, you go straight to the doctor.
 But what about the pain that no one sees?
 What about when your trust was broken, when you didn't get the job, when a friend pulled away, or when grief sits quietly in your chest?
 Research from UCLA and other leading institutions shows that emotional pain activates the same brain regions as physical pain—specifically the anterior insula and anterior cingulate cortex.
 Yet too often, we minimize emotional wounds or push them aside with phrases like 'It's not a big deal,' 'Others have it worse,' or 'I just need to toughen up.'
-At LissnUp, we believe emotional injuries deserve the same careful attention as physical ones.

 The Science Behind Emotional Pain: It's Real, Not Drama